+Formatted: Indent: Left: 1.25", Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 1.5" + Indent at: 1.75"

+Formatted: Font:

-- either the State Cultural Facilities Grant Program or State Preservation Grants may not be counted as part of the Match.
-Matching funds may NOT include operating funds. - "Named recipients" means the nine two (2) Rhode Island non-profit arts and cultural organizations that are specifically identified in Chapter 145-80 of the 2014-2020 Rhode Island Public Laws as being recipients of designated amounts of the Creative and Cultural Economy Bond funds: specifically, Trinity Repertory Company (two million five hundred thousand dollars (\$2,500,000.00)); and the Rhode Island Philharmonic Orchestra and Music School (one million five hundred thousand dollars (\$1,500,000.00)).
-Trinity Repertory Company (\$4,647,750); Rhode Island Philharmonic (\$2,390,250); Newport Performing Arts Center (\$4,216,800); United Theatre/Westerly Land Trust (\$2,369,440); The Chorus of Westerly (\$1,054,200); The Stadium Theatre Conservatory in Woonsocket (\$2,108,400); 2nd Story Theater (\$1,054,200); AS220 (\$2,108,400); and Waterfire Providence (\$3,162,600). - 10.
-"Non-profit agency" means a group or organization which has qualified as a tax exempt public charity under the Internal Revenue Code, 26 U.S.C. § 501(c)(3) formed for the purpose of developing and promoting the work of artists in various visual and performing art forms such as music, dance, theatre, film, sculpture, painting, photography and the visual arts, multimedia, poetry, and performance art.
-Nothing in these Rules would prevent a non-profit agency from accepting Creative and Cultural Economy bond funds and distributing those funds to a for-profit entity or "limited liability corporation" (LLC) for the sole purpose of qualifying for tax-credits or additional funding pursuant to the requirements of the funder. - 11.
-"Renovation" means to restore a facility to a better state, through repairing or rebuilding. - 12.
+- 110. "Non-profit agency" means a group or organization which has qualified as a tax exempt public charity under the Internal Revenue Code, 26 U.S.C. § 501(c)(3) formed for the purpose of developing and promoting the work of artists in various visual and performing art forms such as music, dance, theatre, film, sculpture, painting, photography and the visual arts, multimedia, poetry, and performance art. - 124.
+"Renovation" means to restore a facility to a better state, through repairing or rebuilding. - 132.
 "RISCA" means the Rhode Island State Council on the Arts, an agency of the State government as described in R.I.
 Gen. Laws Chapter 42-75 that is authorized to administer the State Cultural Facilities Grant Program.
-This term shall also apply to any contractor engaged to manage any aspect of this program under the direct control of RISCA. - 13.
-"State Cultural Facilities Grants" means competitive grants awarded from the two million dollars (\$6,887,9602,000,000.00) in funds identified in Chapter 80 of the 2020 Rhode Island Public Laws under Article 2, § 1(6) (a)(3) Chapter 145 of the 2014 Rhode Island Public Laws under Article 5, Section 10 (a) "Other funds to be allocated by RISCA as, "For 1:1 matching grants to be allocated by the Rhode Island State Council on the

-Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA's expenses in administering the program.
-In awarding such grants RISCA shall take into account financial need, the availability or actual expenditure of matching funds for the projects, available gifts or grants for projects, the amount of square footage to be improved, the geographical location and characteristics of audiences benefitted."

-14. "State Preservation Grants" means competitive grants administered by the Rhode Island Historical Preservation & Heritage Commission (RIHPHC) to "provide funds to cities, towns and non-profit organizations to preserve, renovate and improve public and nonprofit historic sites, museums, and cultural art centers located in historic structures in the State of Rhode Island.
+This term shall also apply to any contractor engaged to manage any aspect of this program under the direct control of RISCA. - "State Cultural Facilities Grants" means competitive grants awarded from the two million dollars (\$2,000,000,00) in funds identified in Chapter 80 of the 2020 Rhode Island Public Laws under Article 2, § 1(6)(a)(3) "Other funds to be allocated by RISCA as, "For 1:1 matching grants to be allocated by the Rhode Island State Council on the Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA's expenses in administering the program", and from the four million dollars (\$4,000,000.00) in funds identified in Chapter 117 of the 2024 Rhode Island Public Laws under Article 5, § 1(4), "Other funds to be allocated by RISCA as, "For 1:1 matching grants to be allocated by the Rhode Island State Council on the Arts to 501(c)(3) nonprofit cultural organizations which lease or own their performance space, and for RISCA's expenses in administering the program". -In awarding such grants RISCA shall take into account financial need, the availability or actual expenditure of matching funds for the projects, available gifts or grants for projects, the amount of square footage to be improved, the geographical location and characteristics of audiences benefitted." - 154.
+"State Preservation Grants" means competitive grants administered by the Rhode Island Historical Preservation & Heritage Commission (RIHPHC) to "provide funds to cities, towns and non-profit organizations to preserve, renovate and improve public and nonprofit historic sites, museums, and cultural art centers located in historic structures in the State of Rhode Island.